eliotpearson/mashup/README.md

 Assumptions:

--MongoDB is installed
+1. MongoDB is installed
--Apache server with php5 is installed
+2. Apache server with php5 is installed
--MongoDB php driver is installed
+3. MongoDB php driver is installed
+4. Apache httpd server serves on port 80
+5. Files are loading into a mashup directory

 1. Download and cleanse the data